Open Accessibility Menu

 Measles (MMR) Vaccine Recommendations for Children

-• Two doses of measles-containing vaccine either measles, mumps, and rubella (MMR) or measles, mumps, rubella and varicella (MMRV), one at 12–15 months and a second at 4-6 years
+• Two doses of measles-containing vaccine either measles, mumps, and rubella (MMR) or measles, mumps, rubella and varicella (MMRV).
+First dose at 12–15 months and a second dose at 4-6 years

 • An early dose of MMR is recommended for infants ages 6-11 months prior to international travel or to areas with measles outbreaks.
 The Centers for Disease Control and Prevention tracks measles cases and outbreaks on its Measles Cases and Outbreaks webpage